RPBatchelor/opennemr/README.md

 ## Using {opennemr}

-The public OpenNEM API (current version 3.13.2-alpha.10) provides access to two types of data:
+This package has been built from the public OpenNEM API version 3.14.0, and provides access to two types of data:

 - **Static lists** such as:
   - list of stations and facilities